kubernetes/website/docs/concepts/workloads/controllers/deployment.md

 ### Rollback To

-Field `.spec.rollbackTo` has been deprecated in API versions prior to `apps/v1beta2`, and is no longer supported in API versions starting `apps/v1beta2`.
+Field `.spec.rollbackTo` has been deprecated in API versions `extensions/v1beta1` and `apps/v1beta1`, and is no longer supported in API versions starting `apps/v1beta2`.
 Instead, `kubectl rollout undo` as introduced in [Rolling Back to a Previous Revision](#rolling-back-to-a-previous-revision) should be used.

 ### Revision History Limit